 - If you are in a long-term relationship with an Australian citizen, you may be eligible to apply for the onshore partner visa but there may be some regulations and restrictions to look at to double check your eligibility.

-- How much the visa fee for this visa application?
+- How much the visa fee for this Australia spouse visa subclass 820 application?

 - The visa fee for the main applicant is AUD 7,715.